-Significant commitments of the Company as of December 31, 2022 were as follows:
+Significant commitments of the Corporation and its subsidiary as of December 31, 2022 were as follows:

 - a.
-The Company signed commitments for the acquisition of property, plant and equipment amounted to NT\$288,576 thousand, of which NT\$100,889 thousand was unrecognized. - b.
+The Corporation and its subsidiary signed commitments for the acquisition of property, plant and equipment amounted to NT\$288,576 thousand, of which NT\$100,889 thousand was unrecognized. - b.
 Unused letters of credit for purchases of raw materials amounted to approximately NT\$38,700 thousand and EUR\$2,055 thousand.